eugenewickett/logistigate/README.md

 Overview of logistigate
 -----------------------
-The logistigate methods infer rates of substandard and falsified products (SFPs) at locations within a two-echelon supply chain, using testing data only from samples of products at locations of the lower echelon.
+The logistigate methods infer rates of substandard and falsified products (SFPs) at locations within two echelons of a supply chain, using testing data only from samples of products at locations of the lower echelon.

-Each location of both echelons has some fixed SFP rate.
+Each location of both echelons has a fixed SFP rate.
 Non-SFP products traveling through a location become SFP according to this rate.
 All products travel through one location of each echelon.